benjaminjack/python_cpp_example/README.md

 # python_cpp_example

+**WARNING**: I have significantly reorganized this repository, and a new blog post explaining the changes is forthcoming.
+If you'd like to see the version of the repository that corresponds to my original June 2017 blog post, go to [this release](https://github.com/benjaminjack/python_cpp_example/tree/v0.1).

 This repository contains an example Python module which wraps C++ code.
 The code presented here was designed to meet four requirements:

 1. Python bindings for C++ code (using [`pybind11`](http://pybind11.readthedocs.io/en/stable/index.html) and built with [CMake](http://cmake.org))